pybricks/pybricks-micropython/doc/source/startinstall.rst

 - A mini-USB cable, like the one included with your EV3 set

-The typical configuration of this equipment is summarized in the figure below.
+The typical configuration of this equipment is summarized in :numref:`fig_overview`.

+.. _fig_overview:

 .. figure:: images/overview.png
    :width: 90 %
    :alt: overview
    :align: center

+   Setup overview

 Preparing your computer
 -----------------------------------------------------------